MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-create-cluster-error-dictionary.md

 ---

-## Scenario: CustomizationFailedErrorCode

-### Issue
-Cluster deployment failed due to an error in the custom script action.
+## Cluster deployment failed due to an error in the custom script action.
 Failed Actions: ‘&lt;SCRIPT_NAME&gt;, Please go to Ambari UI to further debug the failure.

 ### Cause
 The user’s custom script that was provided during the Create Cluster request is executed after the cluster is deployed successfully.
 This error code indicates that an error was encountered while executing this custom script with name ‘&lt;SCRIPT_NAME&gt;’.